Chelsey Goldberg: Early life

 Goldberg was raised in Agoura Hills, California, and is Jewish.
 She attended and graduated from Agoura High School, where she played lacrosse for three years.
 Goldberg started playing roller hockey when she was 10 and eventually switched to ice hockey at age 12.
 She played boys ice hockey, with her twin brother, for the Ventura Mariners and L.A.
 Selects before she moved to Vermont for her last two years of high school.
 Prior to attending university, she played competitive hockey at North American Hockey Academy in Stowe, Vermont, as part of the Junior Women's Hockey League, where she was named to the 2011 All Star team.

-In 2010 she broke her right fibula in competition, and then a year later in 2011 she broke her left fibula in competition.
+In 2010, she broke her right fibula in competition, and then a year later in 2011 she broke her left fibula in competition.
 This required a surgical procedure, which resulted in five screws and plate.

 University career

 Goldberg played as a forward for the Northeastern University Huskies women's ice hockey team over four seasons, beginning with the 2011–12 season, winning a Beanpot championship in two of them.
 In her sophomore year she needed surgery to remove five screws and a plate from her left fibula that were causing nerve pain.
-During her college days she competed in 90 games in the Women's Hockey East Association of NCAA Division 1.
-Goldberg was out for four years, but her first game back her junior year, scored two shorthanded goals against RIT.
+During her college days she competed in 90 games in the Women's Hockey East Association of NCAA Division I. Goldberg was out for four years, but her first game back her junior year, scored two shorthanded goals against RIT.